electricimp/Usb/README.md

-# Usb Drivers
+# Usb Drivers Framework

-The USB libary acts as a wrapper around the Imp API `hardware.usb` object and manages USB device connections, disconnections, transfers and driver selection.
+Usb Drivers Framework was intended to simplify and standardize USB driver creation and handling.

 **To use this library add the following statement to the top of your device code:**